The Dawn Patrol (1938 film): Reception

 With another world war threatening, the pacifistic script of The Dawn Patrol was well received by audiences and critics.
 The film was one of Warner Bros. most popular movies of 1939.
 According to Warner Bros. records, it earned $1,313,000 domestically and $872,000 foreign.Variety echoed many of the critics' reactions: "Dawn Patrol sparkles because of vigorous performances of the entire cast and Edmund Goulding's sharp direction.
 Story [by John Monk Saunders] is reminiscent of previous yarns about the flying service at the front during the World War.
 Yet it is different in that it stresses the unreasonableness of the 'brass hats' - the commanders seated miles from the front who dispatched the 59th Squadron to certain death in carrying out combat assignments."

-DVD release
+Home media

 On March 27, 2007, Warner Bros. released The Dawn Patrol on DVD.
 Special features include Warner Night at the movies 1938: Vintage Newsreel, musical shorts "The Prisoner of Swing" and "Romance Road".
 Also included is the vintage Looney Tunes cartoon What Price Porky.